The long room in trinity college dublin library a must see on a 2 days Dublin itinerary

 Discover the history of Dublin Castle

-Begin the second day of your 2 day Dublin itinerary by visiting Dublin Castle located on Dame Street.
+Begin the second day of your 2-day Dublin itinerary by visiting Dublin Castle, located on Dame Street.
 Established in the early 13th century on the site of a Viking settlement, Dublin Castle served for centuries as the headquarters of the English, and later British, administration in Ireland.
 In 1922, following Ireland’s independence, Dublin Castle was handed over to the new Irish government. and is still a major government complex today as well as being a key tourist attraction.
 The gardens of Dublin Castle are also beautiful and worth a wander especially in spring or summer time.

 Exterior of Dublin Castle in Ireland